msalemor/ai-tutors/genai-development/genai-intro.md

 ### 1.3 - What is a Large Language Model (LLM)?

 Large Language Models (LLMs) are a cornerstone of generative AI.
 A large language model is a type of artificial intelligence that processes and generates human-like text by predicting the likelihood of a sequence of words.
 It's trained on vast amounts of text data and uses complex algorithms to understand and produce language in a way that is coherent and contextually relevant.
 These models can perform a variety of tasks, such as translation, summarization, answering questions, and even creating content.
 They are called 'large' because they consist of millions or even billions of parameters that help them understand the nuances of language.
 Their capabilities are continually evolving, making them powerful tools for both research and practical applications in numerous industries.

+Models are trained on a corpus of data, as such models may be immediatly outdated once published.
+For certain tasks, you may be able to rely on the data that the model was trained on, for example, code generation.
+Having said this, for most tasks, you will need to set the context or provide the model the data that you want to use for the requested prompt.
+For example, you may provide an email and prompt for the model to summarize it or extract action items.
+This is a key concept, models are foundational models that can perform multiple tasks such as summarization, analysis, scoring, translation, etc. and it is important to understand that they are powerful when you tap into this capabilities with your own data.

+Formula:
+- Promt=System Message + User Message + User Data
+- Prompt -> LLM(Summarize, Score, Translate, etc.) -> Completion

 ### 1.4 - Why is an LLM a Foundational Model?